-Dynamic creatives enable advertisers to show the most relevant ad content to each viewer.
+Dynamic creatives help you show the most relevant ad content to each potential customer.
 To create a Dynamic ad, you first need to decide which elements of the ad that should change based on who's viewing the ad, for example, text, images, and urls.
 These elements can be changed either manually or programmatically based on the targeting rules you define.

 Google Web Designer supports fully integrated data bindings for Studio Dynamic elements.
 You don't need to copy and paste Studio-generated Dynamic code to connect your Studio profile to your creative.
 Instead, use your Studio profile as a Data Schema.

 When you create dynamic creatives with Google Web Designer, you create data bindings between element attributes and specific types of data using the Dynamic Properties panel.
 The Dynamic Properties panel is an interactive dialog that lets you choose your element, the element attribute you want to be dynamically modified, and the data schema object that you want the element to bind to.

 - Open a creative in Google Web Designer.
 When you make a creative for Studio, make sure to select "Display & Video 360" as the environment.

 - In the Events panel, click the Dynamic tab.

 - At the bottom of the panel, click Add dynamic bindings .
 The Dynamic Properties dialog opens.

 - Select Custom schema as the data schema type.